psychospace/psychospace.info/✼ Lore/Faith/Sleepy Yore.md

 ---
+aliases:
-aliases: The Impendium
+  - The Impendium
+tags:
-tags: faith
+  - faith
+  - has_glossary_entry
+issues:
+  - rewrite
 ---

 In the earliest years of the remnant known today as [[High Sacred]], before [[Pinwheel]] began to count time, many humans who came to the remnant by wing of ancient beast did not choose to live under the protection of the [[Evangel|evangels]] who came to rise in power in the remnant with their magic, believing more in the natural elements, their dragons and their steeds, as altogether a pantheon of reality.